thatoddmailbox/awsipacl/README.md

 Go to Security Groups in VPC and copy the security group ID.

 ## Deployment
+> Eventually, this should probably be replaced by some Terraform files or something similar.
+For now it's a bunch of manual clicking of things on various AWS consoles.

 First, make sure you have Go 1.16 or newer installed.
 Older versions of Go will not work.
 You'll also need to install the [AWS CLI version 2](https://docs.aws.amazon.com/cli/latest/userguide/install-cliv2.html) and [configure it](https://docs.aws.amazon.com/cli/latest/userguide/cli-configure-quickstart.html).

 Then, from the Lambda console, create a new function.
 Select "Author from scratch", give it a name, and select "Go 1.x" as the runtime.